Carl Gustaf Emil Mannerheim: Ancestry

 The Mannerheims, originally from Germany as Marhein, became Swedish noblemen in 1693.
 In the latter part of the 18th century, they moved to Finland, which was then an integral part of Sweden.
+For a long time, it was thought that the Mannerheim family came from the Netherlands.
+King Charles XI of Sweden ennobled Augustin Marhein in 1693 at which time the family name Marhein was changed to Mannerheim.

 After Sweden lost Finland to the Russian Empire in 1809, Mannerheim's great-grandfather, Count Carl Erik Mannerheim (1759–1837), son of the Commandant Johan Augustin Mannerheim, became the first head of the executive of the newly-autonomous Grand Duchy of Finland, an office that preceded that of the contemporary Prime Minister.
-His grandfather, Count Carl Gustaf Mannerheim (1797–1854), was an entomologist and jurist.
-His father, Carl Robert, Count Mannerheim (1835–1914), was both a playwright and industrialist, with modest success in both endeavours.
-Mannerheim's mother, Hedvig Charlotta Helena von Julin (1842–1881), was the daughter of a wealthy industrialist, John von Julin (1787–1853).
+His grandfather, Carl Gustaf Mannerheim (1797–1854), was an entomologist and jurist.